Seeds, Stones, & Silicon book cover - A man holding a dog in a desert landscape with mining structures and circuit patterns emerging from plants

 Micro-Fables

-Parable-like stories that illuminate each chapter's themes—the kind of tales a grandmother might tell to warn about the future.
+Parable-like stories that illuminate each chapter's themes.
+The kind of tales a grandmother might tell to warn about the future.

 Artifacts